 The course is designed to develop an understanding of the problems and opportunities present in the international business environment and the challenges involved in the development and implementation of the international corporate/marketing strategy.
 It includes an analysis of the environment of international markets, theories and models, market research methodology, and the marketing mix.
-(Pre-requisite: All core and research courses)
+(Pre-requisite DBA700 and DBA750)